briandailey/dailey.page/content/post/hello-world/index.md

 ---

-(I used to blog at [dailytechnology.net](https://dailytechnology.net) and will keep the old Jekyll blog around just for historical purposes.)
+(I used to blog at [dailytechnology.net](https://dailytechnology.net) and will keep the old Jekyll-based blog around just for historical purposes.)

 In 2022, I ended a long tenure working for Stratasan, the company that I co-founded with Jason Moore back in 2011.
-It has been a huge part of my career and I probably will not ever get to experience anything like it again.
+It has been a huge part of my career and I doubt I will ever get to experience anything like it again.

-I say that not because it was a successful company, because it most certainly was, but because of the kinds of people I got to work with.
-Ten years from now, I won't remember much about the business strategy, the technical architecture, the effort we put into solid security patterns, or the roadmap priorities.
+I say that not because it was a successful company but because of the kinds of people I got to work with.
+Ten years from now, I won't remember much about the business strategy, the technical architecture, the effort we put into solid ecurity patterns, or the roadmap priorities.
 What I'll remember is the people, and how it felt to work with them.

-Stratasan was special because, generally speaking, our engineering and product teams had a very high level of trust.
-If you know Jason Moore very much, you would learn that he is a special kind of leader.
+Stratasan was special because our engineering and product teams had a very high level of trust.
+If you have spent much time with Jason Moore, you would learn that he is a special kind of leader.
 A lot of leaders like you to think they know absolutely everything.
 Leaders must project confidence, yes, but they also need to acknowledge that they can't know _everything_, and Jason Moore